VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 Current, just like voltage, can vary, and in AC circuits usually does.
 This leads to some more interesting cases like power factor, but we'll get to that later.

-#### Continuity Tester
+## Continuity Tester

 The continuity tester does exactly what it's name implies, it makes sure two points are connected electrically.
 If you have a piece of metal and put both probes on it should beep, but if you put the probes on rubber, they clearly will not be.
 The continuity tester isn't really much different from the ohm meter in operation, and many will actually display the resistance if there is any.
-The main use is that it beeps when the resistance is low enough to be confident two points are electrically connected.
+The main use is that it beeps when the resistance is low enough to be confident two points are electrically connected or for checking that two point's aren't connected (such as ensuring there's no short between two pins of a small part)

-#### [TODO] day to day use, why you want one

 ## OHM's Law

-\+ with power wheel
+{{< katex >}}V=I\times R \implies R = \frac{V}{I} \implies I = \frac{V}{R}{{< /katex >}}

+Repeat these over and over to yourself.
+Vee equals Eye Arr.
+Vee equals Eye Arr.
+Don't ever forget this.
+This should be stuck in your head so hard that you hear it when you sleep.
+This is Ohm's law and it's the relationship between voltage, resistance, and current.
+With a fixed resistance, if voltage goes up, current must also go up.
+With a fixed voltage, if resistance goes down, current goes up (within the limts of the supply to provide that current).
+With a fixed current, if resistance goes up, voltage goes up (within the limts of the supply to continue supplying that current).

+Also, less used, but also remember the relationship with power (in watts). {{< katex >}}P=I\times \implies V P=\frac{V^2}{R} \implies P = R \times I^2{{< /katex >}}

-### The Lab Power Supply
+## The Lab Power Supply

-Power Supply Units or 'PSU's are useful because unlike your phone charger which puts out a singular voltage of 5 volts (ignoring fast charging) they can have their output voltage varied, usually between 1 and 35-ish volts.
-Furthermore, they provide current limiting, useful when you're unsure of how much current your circuit might sink or need it for safety.
+Power Supply Units or 'PSU's are useful because, unlike your phone charger which puts out a singular voltage of 5 volts (ignoring fast charging), they can have their output voltage varied.
+Usually the range is between 1 and 35-ish volts, though if you need more there's options.
+Though, probably most important for a lab power supply is current limiting, useful when you're unsure of how much current your circuit might sink or need it for safety.
+Sometimes you may just want to hook up your freshly made circuit with the current limit very low as a method of finding if there's a short.

-[TODO] add picture, mention ATX psu, current safety
+{{< tip >}}

+Not all power supplies sold as lab power supplies have current limiting.

+{{< /tip >}}

+{{< tip >}}

+Current kills!
+It *technically* only takes about 100mA or so to outright kill you, and with even less you can lose muscle control and get stuck holding the thing shocking you.
+Keep in mind, 100mA is really not much!
+Your phone charger can probably put out about 20 times this....
+Sort of...
+What you should keep in mind is the resistance of the human body.
+This is massively variable (espically if your hands are wet or sweaty) but is generally so high that actually getting this much current to go *through* you is actually a bit of a challange.
+So, the take away?
+Keep shit dry, respect high voltages which can just arc right through the skin, and don't be dumb ass.
+Will you die using a non-current limited supply?
+Probably not.
+Should you risk it when you don't have to?
+Hell no.

+{{< /tip >}}

+{{< speech big >}}

+I do high voltage wood burning.
+This is an activity that kills about 30 people a year.
+How do I do it safely?
+I never get close to it while it is on - I throw the switch from a distance.
+Cool as it looks, it's not worth risking getting bit by the arc and having it stop my heart.

+{{< /speech >}}

+When looking for your first lab PSU, it may be overwhelming.
+You'll see some going for $40, and some going for $500.
+Generally, the cost difference get's you a few things: Multiple channels and cleaner output (undesired AC ripple in DC supply = bad).
+For starting out, nobody wants to spend that.
+Sure, having a dual supply is super nice so you can power opamps and what not, but you can get around that to start with by using a little module to generate those voltages for you from another supply.

+So, while there's some downsides, I reccomend grabbing pretty much the cheapest lab power supply you can find that  allows for setting current limiting (constant current, or CC is the same thing) and one of these boost/buck converters

+[TODO] picture

+Otherwise, if you can find a dual or tripple-output power supply where each channel has adjustable voltage and current limits used at a good price, go for it.

-### The Frequency or Waveform Generator
+## The Frequency or Waveform Generator

 Frequency generators can be used to output a signal that is alternating, unlike the DC signal of the Lab PSU.
 Usually they'll support a range of wave shapes, frequencies, amplitudes, and DC offsets.
 Many support far more than this, though the applications for the more advanced modes are few.
 If you're just starting out you can (with precautions) just use the audio output of your computer or buy an inexpensive one for under \$20, unlike the expensive example below: